Location | Field of Mars Reserve, 220 Pittwater Road, East Ryde. Wallumedegal Country |

 Many invertebrate species will remain hidden during the walk so particular emphasis will be placed on looking for animal evidence such as tracks and sounds.

-The needs of invertebrates in their environment and the important role of invertebrates in the bush will be emphasised.
-Students will undertake a variety of sensory activities and be encouraged to make their own observations.
+The needs of invertebrates in their environment, their adaptations and the important role of invertebrates in bushland will be emphasised.
+Students will undertake a variety of sensory activities and create artworks inspired by the interconnections between invertebrates and their environment.

 Invertebrate hunt